 So is AT&T Internet good for gaming?
 Let’s have a look at what the competitors offer:

 Verizon Fios – With a reputation for low latency, Verizon is a serious competitor.
 However it seems that they have a bit of an issue with limited coverage.
 Being pretty much limited to the East Coast a lot of areas don’t have access to this; A bit of a bummer for everyone west of the Mississippi.

 Frontiers FiOS -These guys are a solid runner-up.
-They also offer high upload speeds for gaming and some solid performance in terms of speed, latency, and packet loss.
+They also offer high upload speeds for gaming and some solid performance in terms of download speed and upload speed, latency, and packet loss.
 However, it’s also limited to certain areas of the U.S.

 From where I’m standing, none of the above focus on the gaming sector.
-It’s mentioned here and there in the information pages of Xfinity and Verizon, but AT&T have more of a dedicated focus on creating high quality options for serious gamers.
+It’s mentioned here and there in the information pages of Xfinity, Verizon, and CenturyLink, but AT&T have more of a dedicated focus on creating high quality options for serious gamers.